Multicell experiments for marginal treatment effect estimation of digital ads: Introduction

 We apply our method to data generating processes (DGPs) calibrated to an advertising experiment at Facebook.\footnote{We could apply our method to data from a multi-cell experiment if we had access to such data.} We consider cubic polynomials for the MTE function and show that our method can perform well in approximating it.

-Nevertheless, the original motivation behind our exercise is not the estimation of treatment effect parameters, but solving specific decision problems.
-Thus, a reasonable question is whether our proposed method indeed outperforms direct applications of \cite{bmw2017} under additional parametric restrictions that solve the aforementioned underidentification problem to data from a single-cell design.
-To shed light on this question, we revisit the firm's decision regarding the fraction of target consumers to reach with their advertising using a simple example.
-We propose a Bayesian decision theoretic framework to tackle this decision problem while accounting for uncertainty due to estimation, and find that our approach succeeds in virtually eliminating any losses in expected profits across different DGPs.
-In turn, while certain direct application of \cite{bmw2017} can perform well in this regard, such an approach is more likely to yield high losses in expected profit.
+To determine the optimal fraction of target consumers to expose, we propose a Bayesian decision theoretic framework that accounts for uncertainty due to estimation.
+We find that our approach succeeds in virtually eliminating any losses in expected profits across different DGPs.

-Furthermore, in the decision problem we present, it is pertinent to ask why our proposed method is better than direct budget optimization, which could be achieved by randomizing budget levels across cells and tracking profits, circumventing the need to perform causal inference.
-While simpler, direct optimization assumes fixed ad exposure costs.
-New experiments would be necessary if these costs vary, for example, due to common fluctuations in auction reserve prices.
-In contrast, the MTE function is a more stable object because it reflects the relationship between ad exposure and user behavior.
-Our approach avoids repeated experimentation in response to changing ad costs.\footnote{The assumption of a stable MTE function most reasonably applies to a future campaign with the same audience targeting criteria on the same ad platform.
+An alternative strategy for this decision problem is direct budget optimization, which could be achieved by randomizing budget levels across cells and tracking profits, circumventing the need to perform causal inference.
+While simpler, direct optimization fails to exploit the underlying structure of the expected revenue function, namely its connection to the MTR functions.
+The MTR functions are structural and thus more stable objects because they reflect the relationship between ad exposure and user behavior.
+This renders our proposed approach more robust to changes in the cost function.\footnote{The assumption of stable MTR functions most reasonably applies to a future campaign with the same audience targeting criteria on the same ad platform.
 However, it is less likely to hold across ad platforms or under significantly different targeting parameters.}